GentRoyal/outreachy-contributions/README.md

 So, there are four train sets in total (the original train set and the three sampled train sets)

 ### Further Preprocessing
-- Dropped 31 single-valued columns from the ERG 2D featurized set.
+- Dropped 31 single-valued columns from the featurized sets.
-- Dropped 123 single-valued columns from the DrugTax featurized set.
 - Scaled train, validation, and test features with `StandardScaler`.
 - Applied the above sampling techniques to address class imbalance.